adv4nt4ge/playwright-factory/README.md

 }
 ```

 The value you pass to the `@Under` annotation should be the name of the parent Locator.
+The child Locator must be public.

 ## Requirements

-Stagehand requires Java 8+ and Playwright 1.20.0+.
+Solution requires Java 8+ and Playwright 1.30.0+.